Albuquerque DUI Lawyers and DWI Attorneys

 These air sacs, called alveoli, will cause the alcohol to evaporate, and thus the alveolar air will carry traces of alcohol when exhaled.
 The level of alcohol in a person’s exhalation is therefore directly proportional to the alcohol content of that person’s bloodstream.
 Hence, the alcohol content in a person’s breath will allow a police officer to determine the alcohol content in a person’s blood (their BAC).

 When a person has been drinking and driving and suspects that he or she might have a BAC over the legal limit, then he or she may decide to refuse to take a breathalyzer test.
 This is an option, but most state laws have consequences for that course of action.
-In New Mexico, a person who refuses to take a breathalyzer test or otherwise let their BAC be determined is subject to having their license revoked.
+A person who refuses to take a breathalyzer test or otherwise let their BAC be determined is subject to having their license revoked.

-If you have been arrested on suspicion of DWI, do not hesitate to contact our Albuquerque DUI defense attorneys at the New Mexico Criminal Law Offices in Albuquerque.
+If you have been arrested on suspicion of DWI, do not hesitate to contact our Albuquerque DUI attorney at the New Mexico Criminal Law Offices.
 DWI arrests are frightening because not only can they result in criminal convictions, but they can directly impact your daily life.
 You run the risk of losing your driver’s license after a DWI arrest which can complicate your job situation and your family life.
-Do not live in fear of your future – contact our experienced DUI attorneys in Albuquerque today by calling 505-200-2982 – they can help walk you through the process.
+Do not live in fear of your future – contact experienced Albuquerque DUI lawyers at (505)200-2982 today, they can help walk you through the process.

 We also proudly serve clients with other criminal defense matters.
 Contact us to discuss your case.